 Until 2006 there was no single symbol for diabetes.
 In that year, the United Nations adopted the blue circle as the international symbol of diabetes.
-Before that, many people in the diabetes community were using a grey ribbon in hopes of replicating the recognition power of the pink cancer ribbon.
+Before that, many people in the diabetes community used a grey ribbon.

-The original grey diabetes awareness ribbon sometimes had a drop of red blood added to it.
+The grey ribbon eventually had a drop of red added to it.
 This was further meant to make the diabetes symbol stand out.
 As ribbons gained popularity, a third option was warn.
 The red ribbon representing the American Diabetes Association was being used by some people.

-In 2006, as we stated, the International Diabetes Federation put out the call to create a new diabetes symbol.
-They wanted to find a symbol that would be recognized by everyone in the world.
+In 2006, the International Diabetes Federation put out a call to create a new diabetes symbol.
+They wanted a symbol that would be recognized by everyone in the world.
 Kari Rosenfeld and her daughter Clare had just the symbol.
 They created a blue circle.

-Why is a blue circle used to represent diabetes?
+Why is a blue circle used as a symbol for diabetes?

-They chose the colour blue to represent the sky and the flag of the United Nations.
-According to Diabetes Mine, the circle was used to “symbolize life, Mother Earth, and health.
+The blue in the newest diabetes symbol represents the sky and the flag of the United Nations.
+According to Diabetes Mine, the circle “symbolizes life, Mother Earth, and health.
 The unbreakable unity it represents mirrors the global diabetes community.”

-On December 20, 2006 the United Nations passed the “World Diabetes Day” resolution which recognized the blue circle as the symbol of diabetes worldwide.
+On December 20, 2006, the United Nations passed the “World Diabetes Day” resolution.
+It was on this day that the blue circle was officially recognized worldwide as the symbol of diabetes.

-Again, before 2006, many people used a grey ribbon to symbolize diabetes awareness.
+Again, before 2006, many people used a grey or red ribbon to symbolize diabetes awareness.
 After 2006, some individuals have created ribbons using both grey and blue colors.
-For the most part, in the diabetes community, ribbons now tend to be both grey and blue.
+For the most part, in the diabetes community, ribbons now tend to be replaced by blue circle pins.

 Is there a different symbol for type 1 versus Type 2 diabetes?